-This representation letter is provided in connection with your audits of the basic financial statements of Central Texas Regional Mobility Authority (the "Authority") as of and for the years ended June 30, 2019 and 2018, for the purpose of expressing an opinion on whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).
+This representation letter is provided in connection with your audit of the basic financial statements of Central Texas Regional Mobility Authority (the "Authority") as of and for the years ended June 30, 2020 and 2019, for the purpose of expressing an opinion on whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).

-We confirm, to the best of our knowledge and belief, that as of October 8, 2019:
+We confirm, to the best of our knowledge and belief, that as of September 24, 2020: